 You can learn more by visiting medicare.gov or calling 1-800-MEDICARE.

-Because healthcare needs can change so quickly, you want to make sure you have the right kind of Medicare coverage so you’ll be covered in the event of an emergency or unexpected medical event.
-That’s why it’s more important than ever for seniors to keep their Medicare coverage up to date.
+Healthcare needs can change quickly—you'll want to make sure you have the right kind of Medicare coverage so you’ll be covered in the event of an emergency.

 Medicare includes an annual enrollment period, which gives you the opportunity to make changes to your coverage.
-To ensure maximum coverage, you should explore and research the advantages of each type of coverage.
+To get maximum coverage, you should explore and research the advantages of each type of coverage.

 Keep in mind that even if your short or long-term care needs haven’t changed, there’s a chance that your Medicare benefits have.
 To make sure all your needs are being met, here are a few more things you want to do leading up to and during the enrollment period: